gabezurita/learn-to-program/README.md

    * Read: <a href="http://coding.smashingmagazine.com/2011/05/25/introduction-to-dns-explaining-the-dreaded-dns-delay/" target="_blank">Introduction to DNS</a>
    * Read: <a href="http://skillcrush.com/2012/04/02/html/" target="_blank">What's HTML?</a>

-2. [HTML](http://devdocs.io/html/) & [CSS](http://devdocs.io/css/) -- HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies of hte web and for building Web pages.
+2. [HTML](http://devdocs.io/html/) & [CSS](http://devdocs.io/css/) -- HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies of the web and for building Web pages.
 HTML provides the structure of the page, CSS the (visual and aural) layout, for a variety of devices.
 Check [World Wide Web Consortium (W3C)](https://www.w3.org/standards/webdesign/htmlcss) for more info.

     * [Codeacademy](https://www.codecademy.com/learn/web) ←great and free, but there’s excellent paid options: [code school, or treehouse](https://www.reddit.com/r/learnprogramming/comments/1dvhrt/codecademy_vs_code_school_vs_treehouse/)